Richmond, Tasman

 Although most of Richmond lies outside the boundaries of Nelson City and the town is considered a separate urban area, Richmond is part of the wider Nelson metropolitan area along with nearby Brightwater, Hope, Māpua and Wakefield.
 The two unitary authorities (Nelson and Tasman) co-operate for tourism-marketing purposes via "Latitude Nelson".
 As of 2020 Richmond forms part of the Nelson parliamentary electorate.

 History

+When the area was first settled, it was known as Waimea East.

 During the period 1853 to 1876, the Richmond urban area was administered as part of Nelson Province.
 With the Abolition of Provinces Act 1876, Waimea County was created, effective in January 1877.
 Richmond was included in the Waimea County boundaries, and served as the administrative headquarters of the county.

 In 1891, the administrative authority for the urban area of Richmond was transferred from Waimea County to the Richmond Borough Council.

 Richmond Borough existed until the 1989 local government reforms, when the Tasman District was formed through the amalgamation of the Richmond Borough, Golden Bay County, Murchison County and Waimea County administrative areas.